Solving clustered low-rank semidefinite programs arising from polynomial optimization: Introduction

-The interplay of sampling and symmetry reduction has not been studied before.
-We discuss necessary and sufficient conditions on the sample set $x_1,\ldots,x_N$ in the presence of symmetry.
-We furthermore show that using a greedy approach to find good samples, and transforming the bases to be orthogonal with respect to these samples, works well in this setting.
+Secondly, we study the interplay of sampling and symmetry reduction, which has not been done before.
+We give necessary and sufficient conditions on the sample set in the presence of symmetry.
+We furthermore show empirically that a greedy approach to finding good samples, and transforming the bases to be orthogonal with respect to these samples, works well in this setting.
+We also investigate an approach where we remove dense constraint matrices by parameterizing them by free variables, which allows for more clustering; see Section~\ref{sec:kissing_number}.

-To show the performance of this approach we consider two applications from discrete geometry.
-First we consider the three-point bound for the kissing number problem \cite{bachoc_new_2007}.
+Our third contribution is to emperically show the speed and stability of the approach described in the previous paragraphs by considering two applications from discrete geometry.
+First, we consider the three-point bound for the kissing number problem \cite{bachoc_new_2007}.
 We consider this problem because it involves invariant, multivariate polynomial inequality constraints and because it has additional positive semidefinite matrix variables for which the clustering approach we use plays a role.
 Moreover, it is an important problem in discrete geometry for which extensive computations have already been performed.
 We show a significant speedup compared to previous computations performed with \texttt{SDPA-GMP}, by a factor $28$ for the most extensive computations previously performed.
 This allows us to perform computations using polynomials of degree $40$ as opposed to degree $32$ (for which extrapolation shows this approach would have been faster by a factor $40$), which also results in improved kissing number bounds in dimension $11$-$23$.

-We also consider the adaptation of the Cohn-Elkies bound for the binary sphere packing problem \cite{de_laat_upper_2014}.
-We show this bound can be written using matrix polynomial inequality constraints, and this bound thus show cases this aspect of the solver.
-We use this to perform new computations which highlight the numerical stability of the solver, and the computational results allow us to observe some new features of these bounds.
+Then we consider the adaptation of the Cohn-Elkies bound for the binary sphere packing problem \cite{de_laat_upper_2014}.
+We show this bound can be written using matrix polynomial inequality constraints, and we use this to perform new computations which highlight the numerical stability of the solver.
+These computations show the bounds are not necessarily convex, can beat Florian's bound in dimensions $2$, and may converge to the optimal density in dimensions $8$ and $24$ as the ratio of the radii goes to $0$.

-Based on the speed and stability shown by the above experiments we believe this approach will be very useful for many other problems in discrete geometry, and will allow for the computation of new more difficult problems which were previously our of reach.
-We also expect our solver to be of use for other problems not from discrete geometry, especially if they require high-precision computations and have some form of low-rank constraints.